humanmade/altis-privacy/docs/consent/README.md

 Altis' personalization features track user data using first-party cookies and are supported by default.

 ## Does the API help categorize the type of cookies?
+Altis does not do any automatic categorisation of your cookies.
+It provides the means for users to control their consent and for you to respond to changes in that consent.
+Determining which scripts fall into which category needs to be manually determined and can vary by geographical location.

-Out of the box, [five categories](./Consent-API.md#consent-categories) are provided: functional, marketing, statistics, statistics-anonymous and preferences.
-More categories can be [added via a filter](./Filter-Reference.md#altisconsentcategories).
+Out of the box, [five categories](./consent-api.md#consent-categories) are provided: `functional`, `marketing`, `statistics`, `statistics-anonymous` and `preferences`.
+More categories can be [added via a filter](./filter-reference.md#altisconsentcategories).

+**Note:** `functional` and `statistics-anonymous` categories are always allowed by default.
+This can be modified using the [`altis.consent.always_allow_categories` filter](./filter-reference.md#altisconsentalways_allow_categories).

 ## Configuration
 Altis Consent is active by default.
 However, if your project is already using an alternative consent system and you would like to disable Altis Consent, this can be done in the project's `composer.json` file: